Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Cloud-Edge-Client Hierarchical Framework for Autonomous Edge AI

 \subsection{Automatic Edge Federated Learning}

-The aforementioned procedures are applicable when the required models are available on edge servers.
-However, sometimes users need to customize AI models on their own datasets for specific needs.
-These datasets may contain users' private information and should not be shared.
-Federated learning allows retaining the training data on individual devices while communicating a shared model across distributed devices to enhance data privacy and security.
-Traditionally, designing and executing federated learning requires human experts to design, program, and debug federated learning models.
-To facilitate autonomous edge AI, we use GPT to automate this process and alleviate the need for human labor, as detailed below.
+The procedures mentioned above are applicable when the necessary models are readily available on edge servers.
+However, there are instances where users need to customize AI models on their datasets to cater to specific needs.
+These datasets may contain private information, and sharing them is not advisable.
+Federated learning provides a solution by keeping the training data on individual devices and communicating a shared model across distributed devices, thereby enhancing data privacy and security.
+Traditionally, designing and executing federated learning entails human experts who have to manually design, program, and debug federated learning models.
+To enable autonomous edge AI, we employ GPT to automate this process, reducing the need for human intervention.